Monday, May 25, 2026

 • Free Fire sessions

-• Discord voice chat
+• Discord calls

 • Metro commutes

-• Late-night YouTube
+• Late-night YouTube watching

 • Spotify listening